circa10a/circa10a.github.io/README.txt

-Using github pages to demo gui's of tools I made.
+Using github pages to demo gui's of tools I've made.